 No availability in Hamilton right now?

-We'll email you when paediatric OT clinics in Hamilton start accepting new patients.
+We'll email you when paediatric OT clinics in Hamilton start accepting new clients.

 Looking beyond Hamilton?